qml.to_bloq

 TextbookQPE(unitary=Rx(angle=0.1, eps=1e-11), ctrl_state_prep=RectangularWindowState(bitsize=4), qft_inv=Adjoint(subbloq=QFTTextBook(bitsize=4, with_reverse=True)))

 Note that the chosen Qualtran Bloq may not be an exact equivalent.
 If an exact equivalent is needed, we recommend setting map_ops to False.
-This will wrap the input PennyLane operator as a Qualtran Bloq, enabling Qualtran functions such as decompose_bloq or call_graph, but maintaining the PennyLane decomposition definition of the operator.
+This will wrap the input PennyLane operator as a Qualtran Bloq, enabling Qualtran functions such as decompose_bloq or call_graph.
+To toggle between seeing the decompositions from PennyLane or from the estimator module, set call_graph to either 'decomposition' or 'estimator' respectively.

 >>> qml.to_bloq(qml.QuantumPhaseEstimation(